LoopScheduler/LoopScheduler/paper.md

 # Statement of need

 LoopScheduler is a general and flexible framework to apply a loop architecture, that is, how modules get executed in a loop.
-The benefit of such a framework is that the scheduling of the tasks in the loop is not hard coded while using the CPU efficiently.
+The benefit of this framework is that the scheduling of the tasks in the loop is not hard coded while using the CPU efficiently.
 One of the problems that most games have is that modules run by the CPU are bound to GPU tasks, this can introduce an input or feedback latency,